Project Update

 Site Location

-The site covers approximately 148 hectares and is located approximately 7.8km south-east of Dunbar and 50m north of Oldhamstocks in East Lothian, Scotland.
+The land made available for assessment is 184 hectares in total, however the scale of the project is subject to refinement and changes to the layout.
+The site is located approximately 7.8km south-east of Dunbar and north of Oldhamstocks in East Lothian, Scotland.

 The closest towns and villages to the site are Innerwick, Skateraw and Thorntonloch to the north; Bilsdean, Dunglass and Cockburnspath to the east and Ecclaw and Oldhamstocks to the south.